 Executive MBAs are admitted to begin their studies in September each year.
 Students seeking financial aid and/or scholarships are encouraged to apply by the priority application deadline of March 15.
-However, applications will continue to be reviewed on a rolling admission basis throughout the summer.
+Applications will continue to be reviewed on a rolling admission basis throughout the summer.

-Applicants to the EMBA Program must have seven or more years of demonstrated leadership experience and exhibit significant professional achievements.
+Applicants to the EMBA Program must have seven or more years of professional experience.
 Applicants to the program should hold a bachelor’s degree from an accredited college or university.
 In select cases, we may consider an applicant who has displayed exceptional professional achievements in lieu of a degree.

 Admission to the EMBA Program is competitive.
 Suffolk admits no more than 25 students per cohort to ensure that classes are kept to a moderate size, resulting in a personalized learning experience.

 The EMBA Selection Committee evaluates applicants based on a variety of factors to determine a candidate’s potential for success in the program.
 The committee devotes extensive and individualized attention to every application, and views each candidate within the context of what he or she has to gain from and offer to the program.

 - Completed online application form with a $50 non-refundable application fee

 - Detailed resume describing employment history, highlighting leadership and accomplishments of all positions held, as well as academic institutions attended